Safe Babies 2025 Training Series

 Embark on a transformative learning experience with our Safe Babies Training Series, meticulously designed to empower child welfare professionals.
 Throughout the year, our dedicated Safe Babies team orchestrates comprehensive training sessions aimed at equipping professionals with the knowledge and skills crucial for safeguarding the well-being of our youngest community members.
 Collaborating seamlessly with trusted community partners, we ensure the delivery of dynamic and engaging training sessions tailored to meet the diverse needs of all child welfare stakeholders.
 Join us on this journey of continuous education, as we strive to create a safer and nurturing environment for the most vulnerable in our community.

-1.5 clock hour training certificate available after completion of post event survey
+CEU certificate available after completion of post event survey.

 Learning Objectives: